-The Invesco S&P 500 Equal Weight Utilities ETF (NYSEARCA:RYU), the dominant name among equal-weight utility ETFs, is home to 27 stocks with an average market capitalization of almost $35 billion.
-None of its components command weights of more than 3.96%.
+The Invesco S&P 500 Equal Weight Utilities ETF (NYSEARCA:RYU), the dominant name among equal-weight utility ETFs, is home to 28 stocks.
+None of its components command weights of more than 4.3%.
 In traditional utility ETFs, the largest holding’s weight is usually double or triple what it is in RYU.

-This utility ETF allocates almost 30% of its weight to mid-cap stocks, a figure that is high relative to rival funds.
-Over the past three years, RUTY slightly outpaced the cap-weighted XLU with slightly less annualized volatility.
+This utility ETF allocates about 35% of its weight to mid-cap stocks, a figure that is high relative to rival funds.

 Invesco DWA Utilities Momentum ETF (PUI)